-The most common type of patients who come to our practice asking for sedation dentistry are those with mild, moderate and severe levels of anxiety and fear of dental treatments.
-Whether they can’t stop thinking about treatment the night before or because they don’t like the sights and smells of the dental office, sedation works to keep them relaxed from start to finish.
-But keep in mind that many types of patients who struggle with dental care can also benefit from this valuable treatment method.
+The most common type of patients who come to our practice asking for sedation dentistry in Wethersfield are those with mild, moderate, or severe levels of anxiety and fear of dental treatments.
+Whether they can’t stop thinking about treatment the night before, or they don’t like the sights and smells of the dental office, sedation works to keep them relaxed from start to finish.
+However, keep in mind that many types of patients who struggle with dental care can also benefit from this valuable treatment method.

 A few examples include individuals with:

 - Low pain thresholds